 Mental health conditions typically begin during childhood, adolescence or young adulthood.
 Here you will find additional information intended to help provide young people, educators, parents and caregivers with the resources they need.
 From a free downloadable coloring and activity book to a teen mental heath education presentation, to a guide for navigating college with a mental health condition, this page has resources for all young people.
 It also has handy information for parents, caregivers, and educators, like a one-pager on how to start a conversation about mental health and an example week of wellness activities that can be used at home.

-Created by NAMI Washington, Meet Little Monster is a mental health coloring and activity book that provides children with a tool for helping express and explore their feelings in a fun, creative and empowering way. available for download at no-cost in both English and Spanish.
+Created by NAMI Washington, Meet Little Monster is a mental health coloring and activity book that provides children with a tool for helping express and explore their feelings in a fun, creative and empowering way.
+Available for download at no-cost in multiple languages.